VaishnaviSalunke01/AuraTrack/README.md

 ## 💪 Support the Project

-There are many ways you can support AuraTrack's development:
+There are many ways to make AuraTrack better:

-### ⭐ Star the Project
+- ⭐ Star the repository on GitHub to increase visibility.

-The simplest way to show your support is to star the repository on GitHub.
-It helps increase visibility and shows appreciation for the work.

-### 🐛 Bug Reports

-Found a bug?
-Open an [issue](https://github.com/FuzzyGrim/Yamtrack/issues) on GitHub with detailed steps to reproduce it.
-Quality bug reports are incredibly valuable for improving stability.

-### 💡 Feature Suggestions

-Have ideas for new features?
-Share them through [GitHub issues](https://github.com/FuzzyGrim/AuraTrack/issues).
-Your feedback helps shape the future of AuraTrack.

-### 🧪 Contributing

-Pull requests are welcome!
-Whether it's fixing typos, improving documentation, or adding new features, your contributions help make AuraTrack better for everyone.
+- 🐛 Report bugs by opening an [issue](https://github.com/VaishnaviSalunke01/AuraTrack/issues).
+- 💡 Suggest new features through [GitHub issues](https://github.com/VaishnaviSalunke01/AuraTrack/issues).
+- 🧪 Send pull requests for documentation, bug fixes, or new features.